3 Piece Suits

 A man's wardrobe is usually incomplete without a men's suit.
 Men's suits have always enjoyed an immense reputation and recognition around the globe.
 Men's suits always project professionalism and distinctive character and are worn as a method statement.
 You will wear a men's suit on different occasions.
-Three piece suit is probably the foremost recognizable sign of sophistication.
+A three-piece suit is probably the foremost recognizable sign of sophistication.
 Where did it start?
 When is it proper to wear a 3 piece suit?
 How to wear it?
 We might want to share a couple of tips and history.

 What is a Three-Piece Suit?

-A 3 piece suit consists of three sections: a coat, pants, and a waistcoat, known as a vest in North America.
+A three piece suit consists of three sections: a coat, pants, and a waistcoat, known as a vest in North America.
 While some may recommend that every one of the three components should be made with the matching fabric, you can also wear a contrasting waistcoat or coat to separate the look.
 Much the same as with the two-piece suit, contingent upon the color shade and the fabric, it can have a progressively formal or casual look.
-Lighter colors, checked patterns, heavier fabrics transform the garment more of a two-piece.
+Lighter colors, checked patterns, heavier fabrics transform the garment into more of a two-piece.
 Darker, solid colors add formality.

 Tweed Men's Three Piece Suit

 The most well-known sort of fabric used for making a suit is the wool with a wide range selection of colors and weights to choose from.
 Suits are designed for summer seasons, are formed from silk, cotton, gabardine, and linen.
 Tweed may be a rough-surfaced woolen fabric, but soft on the skin, typically of mixed flecked colors, tweed originally produced in Scotland.

 Three Piece Suit Waistcoat Rules

-As the waistcoat is worn very close or near to the body, it should to be cut comfort in mind.
+As the waistcoat is worn very close or near to the body, it should be cut comfort in mind.
 The length of the waistcoat should cover the belt side of your pants.